HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 - Social media platforms owns the algorithm, your data, and anything you post.
 It's centralized and your brand is at their mercy.
 - Your newsletter is the least friction path for you to detach from the dependency on algorithms and direct your followers to an email list for your paid products, giving you full ownership of your audience.
 Refer to your own newsletter subscriptions.
 Pick out the format that you love.
 Copy that.
 - Send a weekly newsletter expanding on your [[#Filter out your top performers |best]] social media posts.
 - ==Construct your content so that it's easy to extract the key takeaways== (e.g. craft your headers in a way that spark the reader's interest and guide their anticipation further down the post, eventually, to your products).
+Then, give them an opportunity to ***engage*** with your content, something like:
+	- _I'm going to start answering more of the common questions I receive from subscribers in these newsletters.
+If you're interested in seeing this, reply YES to the email.
+Send me your questions and I'll do my best to help!_
 - Once you've got a good number of audiences (thousands) in the list, you should focus on:
 	- **Customer creation**: educate your audience to the point of becoming customers for your other products.
 	- **Writing what you want**: all of your authoritative information on one subject is in one place.
 You don’t have to worry about writing so much about it on social media.
 Social media now serves as hooks to your newsletter.